Common Mistakes to Avoid During a Divorce

 Other Mistakes to Avoid

 - Dating: While everyone involved in the divorce wants to move on, dating can complicate an already difficult situation.
-It can create animosity with your former partner, and may push them to make the divorce more difficult than need be.
+It can create animosity with your former partner and may push them to make the divorce more complicated than need be.

-- Divorce Tunnel Vision: While it’s easy to get wrapped up in your divorce, it’s paramount to consider life after.
+- Divorce Tunnel Vision: While getting wrapped up in your divorce is easy, it’s paramount to consider life after.
 Are you financially set and aware?
 Have you considered how to navigate the logistics of shared custody of children if it pertains to your situation?
 Consult with your financial advisor and legal counsel on these concerns.

 - Avoiding Negotiation: If you can communicate with your former partner, negotiation is always an ideal way to mediate.
 If you can do this, you can often avoid going to court.
 This will shorten the divorce process, limit costs and ultimately reduce stress on all involved.

 - Misleading Your Legal Counsel: Do your best to be truthful at the highest level.
-Any omission of facts, assets, or animosity between you and your former partner can affect the divorce process.
-If your legal counsel isn’t aware, these unforeseen challenges can potentially derail a plan they’ve laid out.
-This can ultimately cost you more money and reduce the positive outcome of the goals you’ve set.
+Any omission of facts, assets, or animosity between you and your former partner can affect divorce.
+If your legal counsel isn’t aware, these unforeseen challenges can derail a plan they’ve laid out.
+This can ultimately cost you more money and reduce the positive outcome of your goals.

 Final Thoughts